What is NL-3?

 - Most infected never reach this stage.

-- Will die of starvation if dehydrations and organ failure doesn't first.
+- Will die of starvation if dehydration and organ failure don't come first.

 - Rarely moves.